dotnet/roslyn/New-Language-Features-in-VB-14.md

 End Function
 ```

-Overrides methods not implicitly include the Overloads modifier in metadata
+Overrides methods now implicitly include the Overloads modifier in metadata
 ---------------------------------------------------------------------------
 Previously, VB libraries had to write both modifiers Overrides Overloads to play nice with C# users.
 Now, 'Override' members are also implicitly 'Overloads'.